 If we could be healed completely in an instant, in the blink of a selfish, knowing eye…

-But to do so meant leaving our sisters, our friends, our daughters, even strangers, without the hope of #MeToo?
+But to do so meant leaving our sisters, our friends, our daughters, even strangers, without the hope of their presence?

 Could we?
 Should we?